EFORT Open Reviews practices double-anonymous peer-review, where both

 EFORT Open Reviews publishes manuscripts under a Creative Commons Attribution Non-Commercial license (CC-BY-NC) as standard, which allows others to re-use the work without permission so long as the work is properly referenced and the use is non-commercial.
 For more information, please visit http://creativecommons.org/licenses/by-nc/4.0/

-If you are in receipt of funding and your funder requires publication under a CC-BY licence, please inform your Production Editor following acceptance.
+If you are in receipt of funding and your funder requires publication under another licence (either CC-BY or CC-BY-NC-ND), please inform your Production Editor following acceptance and we will accommodate this.

 Authors are responsible for obtaining permission from copyright holders for reproducing any illustrations, tables, figures or lengthy quotations previously published elsewhere.